 Costume hire is available on the night, for an additional £10.

-The Medieval Banquet Hall is open from Wednesday to Sunday throughout the year, however bookings are not available for the Christmas period between 24th November and 25th December and New Years Eve.
+The Medieval Banquet Hall is open from Wednesday to Sunday throughout the year, however bookings are not available for the Christmas period between 30th November 2017 to the 26th December 2017 and will reopen on the 27th December 2017.
+It will not be available on New Years Eve too.

 All you need for this one is an empty tummy!